 Entrepreneurship Concentration—Management Degree

-The Michigan Tech management major with concentration in entrepreneurship helps students get their disruptive business ideas off the ground with small class sizes, experiential learning, and financial opportunities.
-Learn how to make a business plan, hire employees, and stay on top of innovation trends–everything you need to know to successfully launch your high-tech ideas.
+The Michigan Tech management major with a concentration in entrepreneurship helps students get their business ideas off the ground through individualized attention, learning by doing, and financial opportunities.
+Learn how to make a business plan, hire employees, and stay on top of innovation trends—everything you need to know to successfully launch your high-tech ideas.

 • $6.15M